 I first began my venture into the online world in 2004 with a fansite.
+Back in 2004, social media wasn't really yet a thing; if you wanted your own corner of the internet, you had to make it for yourself, and I filled mine with my interests and hobbies.
 At the backend of the year, I moved away from pagebuilders and took the plunge into teaching myself how to code in HTML and CSS for a blog.
 This choice was partly inspired by what my friends were making... but honestly, it was largely because I really wanted to use certain images in layouts.
 Gotta hand it to stubborness.
 Once I had that first layout down, it was something I kept doing until the layouts for my fansite were self-made; it was several months after that I entered the world of fanlistings, now equipped with the tools in order to create them.
 Spoilers: there's no exit, I'm still there.

 My first domain, lost-legends.com, was for my defunct fansite.
 It was my second that became the centre of my online presence for the next decade - fractured-memories.net.
-Fractured was purchased on the 24th August 2005 and was online within a few days, being summer holidays - it also had its own hosting package, which meant I could use FTP, make databases, and all that good stuff.
-Over the years as I branched out with fandom domains (keyofdestiny.org, florete.org, taguel.org, to name a few), Fractured became my network hub.
-Though it's a little strange to having let it go after so long, Nevarra is picking up the slack and taking over where it left off... hopefully, to bigger and brighter cyber pastures.
+Fractured was purchased on the 24th August 2005 and was online within a few days, with thanks to summer vacation.
+It had its own hosting package, which meant I could use FTP, make databases, and all that good stuff.
+Over the years as I branched out with fandom domains (keyofdestiny.org, florete.org, taguel.org, to name a few!), Fractured became my network hub.
+Though it was a little strange to having let it go after so long, Nevarra is picking up the slack and taking over where it left off... hopefully, to bigger and brighter cyber pastures.
 This is where the magic (and the cost) happens!

 At the moment, I currently own three domains (nevarra.org, cieth.org, and farron.net), because I have a problem.
 Nevarra was opened on August 17th, 2015 - just a week shy of Fractured's tenth birthday, actually.
 Long may the Pentaghast family reign?